-Bushfires force cancellation of Rally of Australia
+Hyundai win title as bushfires force cancellation of Rally of Australia

 “Our thoughts are with the NSW community, especially the people who have lost loved ones, livelihoods and homes as a result of the fires in northern NSW, and we thank the rally community for your support and understanding.”

-Hyundai, who hold an 18-point lead over defending champions Toyota, are expected to be awarded the manufacturer’s title.
+Hyundai, who held an 18-point lead over defending champions Toyota after the penultimate round in Spain, claim their first manufacturers’ title in the global series.

 Toyota’s Estonian driver Ott Tanak was already sure of the drivers’ championship.